catalinghita8/android-mvp-dagger2/README.md

 The same way as the Presenter-View relationship depends entirely on interfaces defined in `NewsContract`, decoupling is reinforced within the Model layer (entirely consisted by `NewsRepository`).
 Therefore, lower level components (which are the data sources: `NewsRemoteDataSource` and `NewsLocalDatasourece`) are decoupled through `NewsDataSource` interface.

 In this manner, the project respects the DIP (Dependency Inversion Principle) as both low and high level modules depend on abstractions.

+### Reactive approach
+It is extremely important to note that this project has a low level of reactiveness, it might barely dream to the possibilities of a effective reactive approach.
+Nevertheless, the app was intended to have a flexible and efficient testing capability, rather than a fully reactive build.

 ## Dependency Injection
 Dagger2 is used to externalize the creation of dependencies from the classes that use them.
 Android specific helpers are provided by `Dagger-Android` and the most significant advantage is that they generate a subcomponent for each `Activity` through a new code generator.
 Such subcomponent is: